-Teachers will notify students when they have received a detention and will inform the student if the detention will be served before school, after school or during 5th block.
-A call will go home to parents via school messenger concerning detention on Monday and Wednesday evening if students will be serving detention during 5th block.
+Teachers will notify students when they have received a detention and will inform the student which date the detention will be served. .

-Students will receive a detention notification from their teacher if the detention will be held before or after school and the teacher will notify the parent concerning the detention.
+Students will receive a detention notification from their teacher and the teacher will notify the parent via email or phone call concerning the detention.
 Students who fail to serve detentions will receive the following consequences: